Heather Watson

-Heather Miriam Watson (born 19 May 1992) is a professional tennis player.
-A former British No. 1, Watson has won nine titles over her career, including the mixed-doubles title at the 2016 Wimbledon Championships partnering Henri Kontinen, making her the first British woman to win a major title since Jo Durie in 1991, and the first to win a Wimbledon title since Durie in 1987.
-In October 2012, Watson won her first WTA Tour singles title at the Japan Women's Open, becoming the first British woman to win a WTA Tour singles title since Sara Gomer in 1988.
+Heather Miriam Watson (born 19 May 1992) is a British professional tennis player.
+A former British No. 1, Watson has won nine titles over her career, including the mixed-doubles title at the 2016 Wimbledon Championships, partnering Henri Kontinen, making her the first British woman to win a major title since Jo Durie in 1991, and the first to win a Wimbledon title since Durie in 1987.
+In October 2012, Watson won her first WTA Tour singles title at the Japan Women's Open, becoming the first British woman to win a WTA tournament singles title since Sara Gomer in 1988.

 In her junior career, Watson won the US Open and a gold medal at the 2008 Commonwealth Youth Games.
 She reached No. 3 in the world on the ITF Junior Circuit.